 Located in the Coupure area, this Thai market carries many of the same products as Dun Huang, including tofu, TRS brand spices, large bags of rice, assorted noodles and Asian sauces.
 They also have many choices of coconut milk and cans of water chestnuts.
 They carry bags of baking powder instead of the tiny separated packs you can get at the supermarket.

 Go here for: large bags of beans and Asian spices

 This market is basically a dayshop that has a nice selection of Indian and Asian products on one side of the store.
 They carry the typical TRS brand of spices, beans and legumes but they have big bags of these items which are hard to find elsewhere.
 They have black eyed peas, all variety of beans as well as harder to find herbs and spices such as Walnut Root Bark, Indigo leaf, Goond and Tamarind.
 They have large bags of both fine and coarse cornmeal, buckwheat and semolina flour and all kinds of masala.
 There are many brands of ghee to choose from too.
 I did find though that some products were past their expiration date, so be sure to check when buying things like yeast or other products where freshness is key.

-Other places to try
+Other international food shops in Ghent to try

-You have probably heard of this shop because of their famous mustard, but customers can also purchase peppercorns, extracts, vinegars, herbs & spices.
+You have probably heard of this shop because of their famous Ghent mustard, but customers can also purchase peppercorns, extracts, vinegars, herbs & spices.

 Any spice gem we missed?
 Let us know in the comments below or by send us an email.